 How to Build in the Metaverse — A Primer on Metaverse Game Development

-So you want to get into metaverse game development — but the metaverse isn’t here yet.
-It is still being built in pieces.
+The metaverse is still being built in pieces.
 Some say Web3/NFT/blockchain companies like Sandbox or Decentraland are leading the way.
 Others say that Meta is leading the way with its immersive VR Horizon World metaverse.
-But what about Epic Games and their deep investment into the underlying infrastructure?
+What about Epic Games and their deep investment into the underlying infrastructure?
 And what about the creative and educational side with Minecraft and Roblox?
 Are all of these companies metaverse companies?
 Where is the thread that connects them all to the metaverse?

 Let’s step back and look at how the metaverse is being defined, what counts as a metaverse game, and how you can get started building in the metaverse.